The Commitments (film): Legacy and aftermath

-The Commitments has gained cult status, and is regarded as one of the best Irish films ever made.
-An image of four of the actors, in character, was featured on an Irish postage stamp as part of the Ireland 1996: Irish Cinema Centenary series issued by An Post; the image includes lead singer Deco Cuffe (Andrew Strong), along with the three "Commitmentettes" – Imelda Quirke (Angeline Ball), Natalie Murphy (Maria Doyle Kennedy) and Bernie McGloughlin (Bronagh Gallagher).
+The Commitments has gained cult status, and is regarded as one of the best Irish films.
+An image of four of the actors, in character, was on an Irish postage stamp as part of the Ireland 1996: Irish Cinema Centenary series issued by An Post; the image includes lead singer Deco Cuffe (Andrew Strong), along with the three "Commitmentettes" – Imelda Quirke (Angeline Ball), Natalie Murphy (Maria Doyle Kennedy) and Bernie McGloughlin (Bronagh Gallagher).
 In 1999, the British Film Institute ranked the film at number 38 on its list of the "100 best British films of the century", based on votes from 1,000 leading figures of the film industry.
 In 2005, a poll conducted by Jameson and The Dubliner ranked The Commitments the "Best Irish Film of All time", based on 10,000 votes.
 Following the film's release, the novel also gained popularity, becoming Doyle's most well-known work, which the author resented.
 "I dismissed The Commitments for a long, long time to the extent I forgot I had anything to do with it", he said.

 Many of the actors went on to pursue various acting and musical careers.
 Robert Arkins signed a record deal with MCA Records in 1993, although he did not finish recording the consequent album.
 He has produced work for a number of commercial clients, television projects, and composed music for two short films.
 Andrew Strong went on to produce several albums, which he described as having elements of R&B and rock.
 He has performed alongside The Rolling Stones, Elton John and Ray Charles, and formed his own band, The Bone Yard Boys, in 2003.
 In 1993, two of the film's cast members, Kenneth McCluskey and Dick Massey, formed their own tribute act band, The Stars from the Commitments.
 The 9-piece band has since played more than 1,000 shows worldwide, and has played with B.B.
 King, James Brown and Wilson Pickett.